spencercreer/StrongMind/README.md

 **Amazon S3**: Hosts the static React client.
 It serves static assets and is backed by **CloudFront**, a CDN that provides fast global delivery and SSL/TLS encryption.

 **EC2 with Elastic IP**: The Node.js server runs on an EC2 instance, offering full control over the environment.
 An **Application Load Balancer (ALB)** Distributes incoming traffic to a target group.

+The client and server are deployed to this infrastructure automatically when changes are merged into the main branch using a GitHub Actions CI/CD pipeline.

 I chose AWS for its scalability, efficiency, and complete control over cloud infrastructure.